-The Best Soil Mix for Ficus Audrey Plants – The Essentials
+The Best Pre-Mixed Soils for Ficus Audrey Plants

 Why Soil Choice Matters

-The potting mix or soil must also supply all of the nutrients and water the plant needs.
+The potting mix or soil must also supply the plant’s nutrients and water.
 Yet if the soil stays wet for too long, sensitive plants like Ficus tend to develop problems like root rot.

 Soil composition even affects factors like the temperature around the roots.
-It’s even necessary for allowing roots to absorb oxygen and exchange other gases, which is why you don’t want heavily compacted soil.
+It’s necessary to allow roots to absorb oxygen and exchange other gases, which is why you don’t want heavily compacted soil.